Tourism in Taiwan: Domestic tourism

 In 2015, 87% of Taiwanese had domestic travel for their tourism activities, in which the Kenting National Park became their most favorite destination.
 They spent an average of NT$9,323 per capita for each vacation, which was mainly for accommodation expenditure.

 Tourism revenue

 The 2013 annual income for Taiwan from tourism-related industries topped at NT$366.8 billion (US$12.3 billion), an increase of 4.7% from the previous year.
 The average daily spending of each tourist in 2013 was US$224.07, a decrease of 4.37% from the previous year.

 In 2015, total revenue from tourism amounted US$14.39 billion, with an average daily spending by each visitor of US$208.

-The country's authorities have published a program under which foreigners coming on vacation will be given 5 thousand Taiwanese dollars, which is equal to 163 U.S. dollars.
-The measure aims to increase tourist flow to six million in 2023 and up to 12 million by 2026.

 Stay duration

 In 2015, the average length of stay for each tourist visiting Taiwan was 6.63 nights.

-UNESCO Status
+UNESCO status

 Taiwan has yet to nominate possible inscriptions in any UNESCO networks, such as UNESCO Intangible Cultural Heritage Lists, World Heritage List, World Network of Biosphere Reserves, Creative Cities Network, and Global Geoparks Network, due to China's rejection of the country's entrance to UNESCO.
 However, in order make use of the conservation concepts achieved by the UNESCO networks, the Bureau of Cultural Heritage under the Ministry of Culture began in 2002 to compile a list of potential world heritage sites in Taiwan with currently 18 entries.